 Unfortunately not.
-Internal Revenue Code Section 7485 requires that in addition to filing a Notice of Appeal a taxpayer who wishes to avoid payment of the amount determined to be due by the Tax Court must post a bond.
+Internal Revenue Code Section 7485 requires that in addition to filing a Notice of Appeal, a taxpayer who wishes to avoid payment of the amount determined to be due by the Tax Court must post a bond.
 The Tax Court will determine the amount of the bond that must be posted, but it can't exceed double the amount of the tax deficiency.
-In our experience, the cost of a surety bond is substantial and most taxpayers will want to pay the tax now and wait for a refund.
+In our experience, the cost of a surety bond is substantial and most taxpayers will want to pay the tax now while they wait for their refund.
 If you can't pay the tax in full, our tax controversy attorneys can negotiate an installment payment agreement for you.

 If you have a tax problem, the earlier in the process you call us, the more likely we can successfully resolve your case.
 But no matter what stage you are at, give us a call, and we will use our 100 plus years of combined tax experience to fight for you.